ahsanwtc/esl-task/README.md

             |-- AsyncController.java
 The `ESLGaming` package contains classes for serialization and deserialization of data. `Service` package deals with the calling of the API.

+### Assumptions
+Following assumptions are taken while working on this project:
+1. The end result is required to be a JSON object, the service was assumed to be a web service.
+2. The significance of `teamSize` wasn't clear from the problem statement, it wasn't used in the calculations.
 ### Version
 1.0
 ### Tech
 * [JAVA] - JAVA 1.8
 * [Maven] - Maven project manager.